-- delay without good reason or omit the presentation of documents/communication of requested data; - provide incomplete documentation and/or communicate false or modified data; - use deceit which could lead Public Entities into error; - ask or induce members of the Public Administration to grant preferential treatment or omit due information in order to improperly influence the response of the Public Administration; - promise or pay/offer undue sums of money, gifts or free benefits (apart from courtesy gifts of low value) or grant advantages or other benefits of any kind directly or indirectly, on one's own behalf or for others to representatives of the Public Administration in order to further or favour the Bank's interests.
-Examples of such improper advantages include, without limitation, the promise to hire family members and relatives, sponsorship or charity initiatives in favour of related persons, disbursement of credit under terms not compliant with the principles of sound and prudent management envisaged in company regulations, incentives granted in violation of applicable and company regulations, and more generally, all banking or financial transactions which generate a loss for the Bank and a profit for the aforementioned persons (e.g. unjustified)

-cancellation of a debt position and/or application of discounts or conditions not in line with market parameters);

-• award appointments to external consultants without following substantiated and objective criteria addressing professionalism and expertise, competitiveness, price, integrity and the ability to provide effective assistance.
-In particular, the rules for the selection of consultants shall refer to the criteria of clarity and availability of documentary evidence laid down in the Group's Code of Ethics, Internal Code of Conduct and Anti-Corruption Guidelines; this is in order to prevent the risk of bribery offences, in their various forms, and of "Illegal inducement to provide or promise benefits" and "Trafficking of illegal influences" which could result from the selection of individuals who are "close" to persons linked to the Public Administration and thus the possibility of facilitating or influencing the management of contractual relations with the Bank.
+- delay without good reason or omit the presentation of documents/communication of requested data: - provide incomplete documentation and/or communicate false or modified data; - use deceit which could lead Public Entities into error; - ask or induce members of the Public Administration to grant preferential treatment or omit due information in order to improperly influence the response of the Public Administration; - fictitiously attribute to others the ownership or availability of money, assets or other benefits in order to evade the law provisions on asset prevention; - promise or pay/offer undue sums of money, gifts or free benefits (apart from courtesy gifts of low value) or grant advantages or other benefits of any kind directly or indirectly, on one's own behalf or for others to representatives of the Public Administration in order to further or favour the Bank's interests.
+Examples of such improper advantages include, without limitation, the promise to hire family members and relatives, sponsorship or charity initiatives in favour of related persons, disbursement of credit under terms not compliant with the principles of sound and prudent management envisaged in company regulations, incentives granted in violation of applicable and company regulations, and more generally, all banking or financial transactions which generate a loss for the Bank and a profit for the aforementioned persons (e.g. unjustified cancellation of a debt position and/or application of discounts or conditions not in line with market parameters); - award appointments to external consultants without following substantiated and objective criteria addressing professionalism and expertise, competitiveness, price, integrity and the ability to provide effective assistance.
+In particular, the rules for the selection of consultants shall refer to the criteria of clarity and availability of documentary evidence laid down in the Group's Code of Ethics, Internal Code of Conduct and Anti-Corruption Guidelines; this is in order to prevent the risk of committing offences of "Bribery against the Public Administration", in their various forms, and of "Illegal inducement to provide or promise benefits" and "Trafficking of illegal influences" which could result from the selection of individuals who are "close" to persons linked to the Public Administration and thus the possibility of facilitating or influencing the management of contractual relations with the Bank.